-Fauquier and Loudoun counties are known for their bucolic horse farms nestled among historic sites along the foothills to the Blue Ridge Mountains.
-Since 2002, the area has seen a three percent growth in equestrian activities and the trend is expected to continue, putting increased pressure on the watersheds (personal communication, IP agricultural and government working groups, 2016).
-Proactively working with owners and boarding operations to properly manage horse manure will help ensure bacteria is kept out of area streams.
-The contribution to bacteria loads from equine in the IP area is less than one percent in Upper Goose Creek, three percent in Cromwells Run, and one percent in Little River, respectively; however, equine sources may become a larger contributor to bacteria in local waterways unless proactively managed.
-Proposed equine management measures were separated from the other agriculture BMPs to assist in identifying opportunities for implementation and obtaining funding assistance.
+Fauquier and Loudoun Counties are known for their bucolic horse farms nestled among historic sites along the foothills to the Blue Ridge Mountains.
+Since 2002, the area has seen a three percent growth in the horse population, and this trend is expected to continue.
+While the contribution to bacteria loads from equine activities in the UGC IP area is less than one percent, proactively working with owners and boarding operations to properly manage horse manure will help ensure bacteria is kept out of area streams.
+Proposed equine management measures were separated from the other agriculture BMPs to help identify opportunities for implementation and in obtaining funding assistance.